Legend-of-iPhoenix/UniChatDemo/README.md

 ## Credits

-Mostly done by \_iPhoenix\_, with some styling help from MrDKKing, and some edits and awesomeness up by LAX18.
+Mostly done by \_iPhoenix\_, with some styling help from MrDKKing, and some edits and awesomeness by LAX18.

 Favicon and header image made by LAX18.